Kadee80/front_end_web_F16/Week_12/README.md

 * Planning possible future class lessons based on the needs presented today.

-For your proposal to be counted as complete you must:
+### For your proposal to be counted as complete you must:

 1- Present in class, either your blog post or slide presentation.

 2- Submit a blog post and provide me with a link either via github or email.

+### REMINDER - We do not have class Wednesday due to Thanksgiving break.
+Rest up and enjoy!

 ## Presentation Schedule